camunda/camunda/docs/src/introduction/install.md

 # Install

-This page guides you through the initial install of your Zeebe broker.
-In case you are looking for more detailed information on how to setup and operate Zeebe, make sure to check out the [Operations Guide](/operations/README.html) as well.
+This page guides you through the initial installation of your Zeebe broker.
+In case you are looking for more detailed information on how to set up and operate Zeebe, make sure to check out the [Operations Guide](/operations/README.html) as well.

 There are different ways to install Zeebe: